Believe for It (album): Critical response

 In a positive review for the Journal of Gospel Music, Robert Marovich said "CeCe Winans is at the apex of her vocal strength on Believe for It, the best album JGM has heard thus far in 2021."
 Timothy Yap of JubileeCast praised Winans in his review of the album, saying: "On the whole, this record like the last few Winans' albums is sublime.
 Even after all these years of recording and performing, Winans' shows no signs of wear and tear in her vocals; in fact, she still has that uncanny ability to convey an array of emotions in her articulations."
 In a NewReleaseToday review, Grace Chaves wrote a positive review of the album, saying "Overall, CeCe released a great live album.
 From the rerelease of her classic song "Alabaster Box," to her rendition of "Goodness of God," CeCe nailed this new album.
 Although I enjoy shorter/upbeat songs, I still believe that she released a really solid worship album."
 The Washington Informer gave a favourable review of the album, saying, "Believe For It is an electrifying project that will have you feeling chills and crying (with tears of joy) upon hearing the messages in each song."

 Accolades

 Commercial performance

-In the United States, Believe for It earned 400,000 equivalent album units in its first week of sales, and as a result debuted at number one on the Top Gospel Albums Chart and at number two on the Top Christian Albums Chart dated March 27, 2021.
+In the United States, Believe for It earned 4,000 equivalent album units, with 3,000 from sales, in its first tracking week, debuting at number one on the Top Gospel Albums chart and at number two on the Top Christian Albums Chart dated March 27, 2021.
+It is her ninth release to reach number-one on the US Top Gospel Albums chart.
 The sublime album sat at number one for a total of 14 weeks with over 34 million streams.